devsutariya19/onair/README.md

 * **Synchronized Client View:** A clean, full-screen timer display for client devices (laptops, tablets, phones) that stays in sync with the host.
 * **Interactive Agenda:** Hosts can click any item in the agenda to make it the active timer.
 * **Dynamic Visual Cues:** Hosts can send messages to client devices
-* **Overtime Tracking:** The timer seamlessly transitions from counting down to counting up once the time has expired.
 * **Broadcast Messaging:** The host can send short messages that appear on all connected client screens.

 ## Tech Stack